USS Gordius: Service history

 Operating out of Amphibious Base, Little Creek, Virginia Gordius took up a regular schedule of exercises in Chesapeake Bay, and along the Virginia-North Carolina coast, supporting the myriad landing craft during amphibious operations.
 She also participated in winter maneuvers in the Caribbean.
 The ship occasionally sailed to the north Atlantic, taking part in training exercises off NS Argentia, Newfoundland, and Labrador in 1948 and 1949.
-Gordius also was a member of the annual resupply convoy to Thule, Greenland (11 June–27 August 1952), drawing special praise for her repair of LST-938 during adverse weather on the operation.
+Gordius also was a member of the annual resupply convoy to Thule Air Base, Greenland (11 June–27 August 1952), drawing special praise for her repair of LST-938 during adverse weather on the operation.

 Gordius continued her work in support of amphibious training until steaming into Green Cove Springs, Florida 10 November 1955.
 She decommissioned 21 December 1955 and was placed in reserve.

 Taken out of reserve in early 1968, she was stricken from the Naval Vessel Register 1 February and loaned to Iran under the Military Assistance Program 7 September 1961, where she served as IIS Sohrab (ARL-11).
 She was sunk as a target in 1974.